SafeHome.org may receive compensation from some providers listed on this page. Learn More

 ** Total Home Security System available with 2 Indoor Cameras ($239), 2 Outdoor Cameras ($369) or 1 Indoor Camera and 1 Outdoor Camera ($329)

-In any event, individual pieces of equipment are always on sale, the same way packages are, and Frontpoint offers a wide range of options.
+Just like Frontpoint’s packages, individual pieces of equipment are always on sale, and Frontpoint offers a wide range of options.

 The foundation of the Frontpoint system is the dual-channel hub.
 Everything runs through it, so you can’t have a system without it.
 Beyond this single piece of equipment, the world is your oyster.
 Frontpoint offers a ton of options for peripheral equipment.
 Suffice it to say that if you need it, they have it.
 Here’s a quick sampling of what you can add to your system.